pdreker/fritz_exporter/README.md

 * Base Information (Model, Serial, Software Version, Uptime)
 * Software Information (Update available)
-* LAN Statistics (Ethernet only)
+* LAN statistics (Ethernet only)
-* WAN Statistics
+* WAN statistics
-* DSL Statistics
+* DSL statistics
-* PPP Statistics
+* PPP statistics

-WiFi statistics are next on the list...
+* WiFi statistics
+* WAN Layer1 (physical link) statistics

+Thre is code in `fritzexporter/fritzcapabilities.py` to extract information about ever single host the device knows about but it is completely disabled as of now as polling the information can take 20-30 seconds depending on your network setup.
+If you want to test this out simply uncomment that code and rebuild the docker image.

-If there are information missing or not displayed on your specific device, please open an issue.
+If there is any information missing or not displayed on your specific device, please open an issue.

 ## Building and running